Barnacle (slang)

-The word barnacle is a slang term used in electrical engineering to indicate a change made to a product on the manufacturing floor that was not part of the original product design.
-A barnacle is typically used to correct a defect in the product or as a way of enhancing the product with new functionality.
-A barnacle is normally a quick fix that is used until the product design can be redone incorporating the barnacle into the actual product so that when manufactured, the barnacle step in manufacturing is no longer required.
-A barnacle may also be added in the field in order to correct a design or manufacturing defect.
+The word barnacle is slang term in electrical engineering that indicates a change to a product on the manufacturing floor that was not part of the original product design.
+A barnacle typically corrects a product defect or adds new functionality.
+A barnacle is normally a quick fix pending a product redesign that incorporates the barnacle into the actual product.
+Technical personnel may also add a barnacle in the field to correct or enhance a design.

 Origin

-The term appears to have originated from the crustacean barnacle which is an animal that attaches itself to rocks, docks, ships, whales, and other objects where it grows.
+The term appears to have originated from the barnacle—an animal that attaches itself to rocks, docks, ships, whales, and other objects.
 A barnacle in electronics is something added to the manufactured product.
-Typically a barnacle on a circuit board is very noticeable, much like the mollusc variety on a rock in the sea.
+Typically a barnacle on a circuit board is very noticeable, much like the living barnacle on a rock or ship.

 Use in software

-While the term was originally used with electronic hardware, it has also migrated into the software industry where is it is used to describe software that is added to a system.
-The connotation in the software industry is that a software barnacle is code added as an expedient without regard to the original design intent.
-A software barnacle may also refer to malware or spyware which has been inserted into a computing system illegally.
+The term was originally used with electronic hardware, but spread the software industry, which uses it to describe software added to a system.
+The software meaning is code added as an expedient.
+A software barnacle may also refer to malware or spyware inserted into a computing system illegally.